-Overall Cleaning: The cleaning and maintenance is pretty straightforward and be sure to follow my tips from the previous section to cut down on the overall cleaning needed.
+The cleaning and maintenance are pretty straightforward, and be sure to follow my tips from the previous section to cut down on the overall cleaning needed.

-Once your stem and screen have become clogged, you can just toss the entire setup into a jar of ISO.
+Once your stem and screen have become clogged, you can toss the entire setup into a jar of ISO.
 Let it sit for about 30 minutes and then rinse with warm water.
-It does make it easier to clean the screen and the mouthpiece as a whole if you remove the screen first.
+It makes it easier to clean the screen and the mouthpiece if you remove the screen first.

-Cleaning Frequency: I’d say I need to clean my unit after about 15 or so sessions.
-You can definitely go longer but you will notice a big increase in draw resistance.
-You can also clean it earlier and sometimes I do just to get a cleaner taste with more air flow.
+I’d say I need to clean my unit after about 15 or so sessions.
+You can definitely go longer, but you will notice a big increase in draw resistance.
+You can also clean it earlier, and sometimes I do to get a cleaner taste with more airflow.

 Portable Vaporizer Comparisons